• Skip to main content

 Notes

-• This salad tastes best when made the day before!
-Let it marinate in the fridge overnight for extra flavor a compliments from guests.
+• This sweet corn salad tastes best when made the day before!
+Let it marinate in the fridge overnight and serve the next day for fullest flavor.

-• If you happen to have bell peppers or red onions hanging out in your kitchen, feel free to add them to the mix!
+• If you happen to have cucumbers, green or red bell pepper or red onion hanging out in your kitchen, feel free to add them to the mix!

-• I have always loved Edamame Salad just the way it is, but feel free to experiment!
-Add sesame seeds for an extra crunch or cayenne pepper for a bit of spice.
+• I have always loved this salad just the way it is, but feel free to experiment!
+Add sesame seeds for an extra crunch or cayenne pepper for a little spice.

 Nutrition